 Coffee via voice command

-The fact you can c0nnect this machine to Alexa, Siri & Google Nest, suggests you can bark commands at it, even though as far as I’m aware it’ll only answer coffee-related commands.
+The fact you can c0nnect this machine to Alexa, Siri & Google Nest, means you can bark commands at it, although as far as I’m aware it’ll only respond to coffee-related commands.

 Brew coffee from anywhere